 Holder’s Pest Solutions is also an authorized operator of the Sentricon Termite Colony Elimination System, an integrated termite baiting and monitoring system that can provide ongoing protection from termite infestations.
 This system gives you the power to both wipe out existing colonies and prevent new ones from coming in.
-Contact Holder’s Pest Solutions for this hassle-free, proven protection for your business and the people in it.
+Contact Holder’s Pest Solutions to protect your business, the people in it, and avoid costly repairs.

 For more information about protecting your business from termites, download our free e-book “The Impact of Termites on Commercial Facilities.”